The Partnership Track and Moving for Immediate Partnership

 Recruiters vary in quality and methodology - your greatest difficulty with recruiters at this level is finding an individual or consultancy, amongst the hundred something options, which has the depth of experience necessary to add real value to your search.

-st meeting it is occasionally true that even a very good recruiter may know less about the recruitment market in your specific legal discipline than you, particularly if you have yourself been involved in recent hiring on behalf of your firm.
+That being said, at first meeting it is occasionally true that even a very good recruiter may know less about the recruitment market in your specific legal discipline than you, particularly if you have yourself been involved in recent hiring on behalf of your firm.
 Nevertheless, from the get-go a good recruiter should be fully versed in the principal moves and market developments in your practice area.
 If they are an ex-lawyer, they may also have some cognisance of recent developments in the particular area of law and, armed with this knowledge, be able to make meaningful comment on how this will impact your practice area at a given target organisation in the medium term.

 The consultant should also provide an accurate assessment as to the importance and commitment to the practice area by a target firm and contextualise this by drawing on analogies from rival institutions.
 Ideally, they should be able to flag up synergies or conflicts with other practice areas within the firm, together with any relevant political shenanigans, which may positively or adversely affect the role or your candidature.
 If you have a potential book of business the recruiter will, in many instances, have knowledge of relevant clients and panel appointments and therefore be able to highlight potential in-house client conflicts.